SushantGautam/HEDGE/README.md

 # HEDGE: Hallucination Estimation via Dense Geometric Entropy

-HEDGE provides the code and Python package that accompany the paper **"HEDGE: Hallucination Estimation via Dense Geometric Entropy for Medical VQA with Vision-Language Models."** The library offers utilities for sampling answers from multimodal models, clustering them through logical and embedding-based strategies, and computing hallucination detection metrics across benchmarks such as VQA-RAD and KvasirVQA.
+HEDGE provides the code and Python package that accompany the paper **"HEDGE: Hallucination Estimation via Dense Geometric Entropy for VQA with Vision-Language Models."** The library offers utilities for sampling answers from multimodal models, clustering them through logical and embedding-based strategies, and computing hallucination detection metrics across benchmarks such as VQA-RAD and KvasirVQA.

+> 🚧 **Work in Progress**
+> This project will be continually updated.
+> If you need **anything** or have questions, feel free to contact **sushant@simula.no** — he will reply promptly and provide any resources you need.

 ## Installation